getindiekit/indiekit/docs/concepts.md

 ```

 The `checked` option is used to tell [Micropub clients](clients.md) whether a syndication target should be enabled or not by default.

-Not all clients allow you to disable or enable syndication targets.
-Setting the `forced` option to `true` will ensure that a syndication target is enabled regardless.

 ### Using the application interface to syndicate a post